dg/folksonomy/README.md

 # How it works

-Every file in this repository (except for the README.md file) represents a tag (category) that groups several open-source software projects.
+Every file in this repository (except for the README.md and LICENSE files) represents a tag (category) that groups several open-source software projects.
 The filename corresponds to the tag name.

 The format of files is CSV, so each file is effectively a table.